freifunk-gluon/gluon/docs/user/site.rst

     You can set syslog_level from verbose (default) to warn to reduce syslog output.

+    fastd allows to configure a tree of peer groups and peers.
+By default, the list of groups and peers configured in the *fastd* UCI config is completely replaced by the list from site.conf on upgrades.
+To allow custom modifications to the peer list, removal and modification of peers can be prevented by setting the *preserve* option of a peer to ``1`` in UCI.

     The `tunneldigger` section is used to define the *tunneldigger* broker list.

     **Note:** It doesn't make sense to include both `fastd` and `tunneldigger`